amartincolby/Rust-Quick-Guide/README.md

     have a potentially infinite recursion of next nodes, so `next` simply points to another node. */

-    struct LinkedList {
+    struct LinkedList<T> {
-        head: LinkedListNode,
+        head: LinkedListNode<T>,
     }

-    struct LinkedListNode {
+    struct LinkedListNode<T> {
-        value: i32,
+        value: T,
-        next: Option<Box<LinkedListNode>>, // If None, it's the end of the list.
+        next: Option<Box<LinkedListNode<T>>>, // If None, it's the end of the list.
     }

-    /* When data exists in a box and not as a literal, programmers can attach code to lower-level behaviors such as when the box is cleared from memory.
+    /* When data exists in a box and not as a literal, programmers can attach their own logic to lower-level behaviors such as when the box is cleared from memory.
+Basically, it gives a developer visibility into lifecycle events.
 This is complex and outside the scope of this tutorial, but it is one of the major reasons for using smart pointers like Box. */

     /* Reference Counter */